openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 In case if you are intended to use OpenVINO GPU plugin and offload network inference to Intel® graphics processor, the Intel Graphics Driver should be properly configured on your system.

-> **NOTE**: In case you already have pre-installed driver in your system, and you want to keep it, the installation steps not required.
+> **NOTE**: In case you already have Intel Graphics Driver installed on your system, and you want to keep it, the installation steps are not required.

 ## Linux